reciperi/infrastructure/puppet/README.md

 ```
 If not applied with `-E` we loss variables set in environment like `FACTER_FOO`

+### Execution order matters
+If you want to execute a command that depends on a software installed the best way is tu use Puppet's `exec` type because you can put after that software is installed.
+Don't try to do it in a Ruby function.

 ### include vs class
  If you add a class to the catalog using include, you can not pass in parameters.
 This limits the flexibility of the class unless you're using a tool like hiera within the class.
 However, it provides the flexibility of being able to call a class as many times you want throughout your code.
 You could write include apt a hundred times, and Puppet would never care because if apt had already been included in the catalog, it would just use the already existing copy...
 More info: https://ask.puppet.com/question/1911/include-class-vs-execute-class/?answer=1919#post-id-1919